Conway Riverwalk – Conway, South Carolina

 Conway is known as South Carolina’s historic river town.
-This quaint little town is often overlooked by vacationers who pass through on their way to Myrtle Beach.
+This quaint little hamlet is often overlooked by vacationers who pass through on their way to Myrtle Beach.
 However, for those who do stop, taking a walk along the Conway Riverwalk provides a special treat.

 Conway has a long and proud history dating back to the early 1700s.
 Much of its downtown area is listed in the National Historic Register.
 The riverwalk is part of a historical walking trail, which features many buildings, homes, churches, and other places that define the early days of the town.

-The Waccamaw River Memorial Bridge, pictured above and below, can be seen along the riverwalk.
+People walk beneath the Waccamaw River Memorial Bridge on the Riverwalk.
 The bridge was constructed in 1937 to honor Horry County citizens who served this country in wars from the American Revolution to World War I. Its unique architecture and influence on the early development of the Grand Strand earned it a place in the National Historic Register.